-Increases in the discrimination index $\gamma$ produce decreases in the individual income, in the individual cost, and in the individual utility for those types that choose a part time.
+Increases in the discrimination index γ produce decreases in the individual income, in the individual cost, and in the individual utility for those types that choose a partial labor market participation.
 Notice that on the one hand, they decide to work less when the discrimination index increases, and that is why they obtain a lower income.
 However their individual cost also increases and overall it produces a large reduction in individual utility.
-The individual income for the larger types, those that choose a full time participation in the labor market, is not affected by increases in the cost parameter.
+The individual income for the larger types, those that choose a full labor market participation, is not affected by increases in the cost parameter.
 However their individual cost increases and thus their individual utility also decreases.
-Therefore, increases in then value of $\gamma$ imply lower utility for all types.
+Therefore, increases in then value of γ imply lower utility for all types.
 The formal description of the comparative statics is included in the proof of the proposition contained in the appendix.